Availity/availity-ekko/docs/readme/partials/proxy.md

 You define Ekko server configurations in `config.json`.
 Each configuration requires a `host`.
 Other configuration options are outlined below.
-You must have a configuration called `web` that is used to server static files.
+You must have a configuration called `web` that is used to serve static files and the proxy server.
 An example configuration looks like this:

 ##### Example 1
 >